-(Windows should automatically identify the printer and find the correct driver for it, but if it doesn't, you need to manually add the printer and find the 'Generic Text only' printer driver.)
+(Windows should automatically identify the printer and find the correct driver for it, but if it does not, you need to manually add the printer and find the 'Generic Text Only' printer driver.)

-The printer then shows up as 'Generic / Text Only' like shown in the screen shot below:
+The printer then shows up as 'Generic / Text Only' like shown in the screen shot below.